gary8564/rad_dino/README.md

 ### 2. Preparing Data

-The details about the pre-training data are described in [docs/data](./docs/data.md).
+The details about the pre-training data are described [here](./docs/data.md).

 ## Training